Frozen Banana Yogurt Pops

 -

-Add peeled bananas, vanilla Greek yogurt, vanilla extract, and honey to a blender or food processor.
+Add the banana chunks, vanilla Greek yogurt, vanilla extract, and honey to a blender or food processor.

 -

-Taste the mixture and add a touch more honey if your bananas were shy on sweetness.
+Taste the mixture and add a little more honey if you prefer a sweeter pop, then blend again briefly.

 -

-Pour in the banana yogurt mixture, leaving about 1/4 inch at the top for expansion.
+Carefully pour the banana yogurt mixture into six popsicle molds, leaving a small space at the top for expansion.

-Tap the mold firmly on the counter to pop air bubbles for a smoother texture.
+Tap the molds gently on the counter to release any air bubbles so the pops freeze with a smooth texture.

 -